EzzEldinx/node-xml-generator/README.md

 ## Overview

-This Node.js project automates the transformation of numismatic data from an Excel spreadsheet (`Sample_data.xlsx`) into structured XML files, one per row, using a template (`script.xml`).
-The script is tailored for the Centre d'Études Alexandrines (CEAlex) and robustly fetches, processes, and outputs data for coin records, including external lookups, special XML formatting, and comprehensive error handling.
+This Node.js project automates the transformation data from an Excel spreadsheet (`Sample_data.xlsx`) into structured XML files, one per row, using a template (`script.xml`). robustly fetches, processes, and outputs data for records, including external lookups, special XML formatting, and comprehensive error handling.

 ---